impostorsguides/impostorsguides.github.io/rbenv/1-o-content.md

   </a>
 </p>

 One of the first things I notice is that the value of `path` at the beginning and the end are the same, *up to the point* where the original path contains `/usr/bin`.
 At that point, instead of `/usr/bin`, the initial `path` contains `:/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:` (which begins with the same value as `found`), while the final version of `path` contains `:/var/folders/tn/wks_g5zj6sv_6hh0lk6_6gl80000gp/T/rbenv.hAE/usr-bin:/bin:/usr/sbin:/sbin:/usr/local/bin:` (which begins with the same value as `alt`).
 It seems like we can conclude that the job of the `path="${path/:${found}:/:${alt}:}"` operation is *not* to concatenate both `found` and `alt` to the initial value of `path` (as I thought at first), but to *replace* `found` with `alt`.
-This appears to be the mechanism by which the code “ensures that the given executable is not present”, as described in the function’s comments.
+This appears to be the mechanism by which the code “ensures that the given executable is not present”, as described in the function's comments.

 Before moving on, I remember to remove the logging lines that I added to `path_without` above, and to delete the `testdoc` logfile.

 ### Rant- Including examples in your documentation

 I find it incredibly frustrating that so much documentation in programming neglects to include examples of how that code is used in the wild.
 So many of the explanations are vague and/or assume prior knowledge that the reader may or may not have.
-If the documentation isn’t written with a novice in mind, then there is no point in telling that novice to “go read the fucking manual”, is there?
+If the documentation isn't written with a novice in mind, then there is no point in telling that novice to “go read the fucking manual”, is there?

 For example, the following page in the GNU bash manual describes several different types of parameter expansion: